boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 originated → customer funded → merchant funded → active → pending close → closed

-In addition, any channel that's not already closed may transition to closed when either the merchant or customer perform a unilateral close.
+In addition, any channel that's not already closed may skip to "pending close" if either the merchant or customer perform a unilateral close.

 Any update must be an atomic compare-and-swap that asserts the previous status to prevent race conditions.
 For example, if multiple sessions try to close the